TabulateJarl8/ti842py/README.md

 ----

-ti842py can currently only be installed by cloning the repository, though there are plans to release it on PyPI once it gets more stable.
-Currently, you can install it by cloning the repository and running `python setup.py install --user`.
+ti842py can be installed via PyPI or by cloning the repository.
+To install it with PyPI, just run `pip3 install ti842py` in a terminal.
+To install it locally, you can clone the repository and run `python setup.py install --user`.

 # Usage